lunarstorm/laravel-ddd/README.md

 If your application implements its own factory discovery using `Factory::guessFactoryNamesUsing()`, you should set `ddd.autoload.factories` to `false` to ensure it is not overridden.

+### Migrations
+When `ddd.autoload.migrations` is enabled, paths within the domain layer matching the configured `ddd.namespaces.migration` namespace will be auto-registered as a database migration path and recognized by `php artisan migrate`.

 ### Ignoring Paths During Autoloading
-To specify folders or paths that should be skipped during autoloading discovery, add them to the `ddd.autoload_ignore` configuration option.
+To specify folders or paths that should be skipped during autoloading class discovery, add them to the `ddd.autoload_ignore` configuration option.
 By default, the `Tests` and `Migrations` folders are ignored.
 ```php
 'autoload_ignore' => [
     'Tests',
     'Database/Migrations',
 ],
 ```
+Note that ignoring folders only applies to class-based autoloading: Service Providers, Console Commands, Policies, and Factories.

 Paths specified here are relative to the root of each domain. e.g., `src/Domain/Invoicing/{path-to-ignore}`.
 If more advanced filtering is needed, a callback can be registered using `DDD::filterAutoloadPathsUsing(callback $filter)` in your AppServiceProvider's boot method:
 ```php